All guides

 Four things make the TMUA tougher question-for-question:

-- Paper 2 is pure reasoning.
-Half the TMUA is logic, proof and deduction, which almost no school teaches and no A-level Maths paper tests.
+4. Paper 2 puts the logic on trial.
+Half the TMUA tests logic, proof and deduction, which almost no school teaches and no A-level Maths paper tests.
+It still uses the Paper 1 mathematics as its raw material, and in fact demands more of the syllabus than Paper 1 does, but the skill being marked is whether your reasoning is watertight.
 This is the part that catches strong students off guard, and it is covered in depth in Paper 2: logic and proof.

 Put together, these mean the TMUA rewards a different skill from A-level: recognising the fastest correct route under pressure, rather than carefully writing out a full method for marks.